 - Harry Potter: Voldemort leaves behind a pretty nasty Soul Jar during his time at Hogwarts but his left overs are small potatoes next to the nigh demonic Basilisk the founder of the Slytherin House stored in the pipes.

-- In the third book of the Graceling Trilogy we discover that the former ruler of Monsea (who was blessed with an astounding ability to make people believe anything he wanted to), left a nasty taint on the kingdom for his daughter to deal with when she assumes the throne.
-The good old king in addition to being Cursed with Awesome, was a creepy sadist who had a favorite past time was to go a torturin' his subjects with his gifts.
-The fall out of having literally hundreds of people mentally tortured into believing things, leaves the new ruler with the problem of having the occasional person or two go completely nuts out of the blue.
-Needless to say, she tires of it real quick.
+- In the third book of the Graceling Realm series, it's discovered that the former ruler of Monsea (who was Graced with the ability to make people believe anything he wanted to), left a nasty taint on the kingdom for his daughter to deal with when she assumes the throne.
+The good old king, in addition to being Cursed with Awesome, was a creepy sadist whose favorite pastime was to torture his subjects with his gift.
+The fallout of having literally hundreds of people mentally tortured into believing things leaves the new ruler with the problem of having the occasional person or two go completely nuts out of the blue.
+Needless to say she tires of it real quick.

-- This is a big magical law in Lord of the Rings.
+- This is a big magical law in the Tolkien's Legendarium.

 - It even works if a completely nice structure is built on evil-infested ground.
 The fortresses built by Gondorians in Mordor to keep Sauron's lackeys from resurging, such as Cirith Ungol and Morannon, eventually withered, became abandoned, and Orcs moved in without any opposition.

 - The current page quote shows that this doesn't just apply to structures but the very ground itself.
 The land leading up to the Black Gate were so polluted and devastated that no life would ever come there again- The Desolation of Mordor.
 Similarly, the Brown Lands, which used to be the gardens of the Entwives.
 Exactly what happened to this land to poison it so was unknown, even to Aragon.